drawpile/Drawpile/doc/messages.md

 ### MSG_LAYER_ORDER (133)

     uint8  user ID
-    uint8* layer IDs
+    uint16* layer IDs

 Change layer orders.
 This command includes a list of layer IDs that define the new stacking order.
-An order change command sent by the server must list all layers, while a command sent by the client may be missing (newly created) layers, in which case the missing layers will be included at the top of the stack in their existing relative order.
+The client must tolerate missing IDs (can happen e.g. layer creation is undone, for example.)

-For example: if the current stack is `[1,2,3,4,5]` and the client sends a reordering command `[3,2,1]`, the server must add the missing layers:
+IDs not found in the layer stack should be ignored and IDs missing from the reorder command should be added to the end in their current relative order.

-`[3,2,1,4,5]`.
+For example: if the current stack is `[1,2,3,4,5]` and the reorder message says `[3,7,2,1]`, the new order is: `[3,2,1,4,5]`.

 If layer controls are locked, only operators can use this command.